[co-authors: Kristy Grant-Hart and Robert Smith]

 For more guidance on how to address modern slavery in the supply chain, check out this blog post also by Kristy Grant-Hart.

-Click below to watch a recording of our webinar, “Human Rights Impact Assessments: A How-To Guide,” and follow Risk & Compliance Matters for part two of this series.
+Click below to watch a recording of our webinar, “Human Rights Impact Assessments: A How-To Guide,” and click here to read the first part of this series in Risk & Compliance Matters.

 View original article at Risk & Compliance Matters